 Not true in general.
 Manufacturing in the U.S. is required only for an exclusive license in the U.S. to “use or sell.”
-There is no requirement for U.S. manufacture for non-exclusive licenses.
-For instance, the non-exclusive license to the federal government does not require U.S. manufacturing.
-This is a common overstatement of the requirements–and one reason for the overstatement is that some people cannot imagine any institution using non-exclusive licensing strategies.
-Here, the NIH simply assumes licenses will be exclusive–in keeping with being the origin within the federal government of the circumvention of federal patent policy that expected non-exclusive licensing.
+There is no requirement for U.S. manufacture for non-exclusive licenses, and no requirement that a patent owner itself manufacture in the United States the product it uses or sells.
+Even the non-exclusive license to the federal government does not require U.S. manufacturing.
+We have here a common overstatement of the requirements–and one reason for the overstatement is that some people cannot imagine any institution using non-exclusive licensing strategies.
+The NIH apparently assumes licenses will be exclusive–in keeping with being the origin within the federal government of the circumvention of federal patent policy that expected non-exclusive licensing.

 A subsequent slide highlights the exclusive license element.
 That same slide also highlights that a federal agency can waive the U.S. manufacturing requirement and provides a link to an NIH web site where there’s a form for requesting a waiver.
 One might consider that the NIH is eager to grant such waivers–one more indication that the public benefit apparatus of Bayh-Dole is there only for appearances.

 Report on Invention Utilization “annually”

 Well, for subject inventions, and no more frequently than annually, and only if requested by the federal agency.
 “The Contractor agrees to submit on request periodic reports no more frequently than annually on the utilization of a subject invention or on efforts at obtaining such utilization that are being made by the contractor or its licensees or assignees” (37 CFR 401.14(a)(h)).
 Perhaps the NIH always requests annual reports.